-Deb Nicholls, President-Elect and VP-Records
+Deb Nicholls, President-Elect

 At Southwestern Oregon Community College for over 31 years, Deb has worked in various positions throughout her career which started as the College’s Switchboard Operator.
 Commenting on her first position in higher education, Nicholls said “Starting at ground level was a blessing as it enabled me to feel the heartbeat of the institution, getting to know the facilities and the people firsthand.”
 Over the years she’s worked in the Office of Instruction, including Office Manager, before becoming the Executive Assistant to the President and Board of Education in 1999.
 The instructional background provided a breadth of knowledge that has proven beneficial throughout her career.
 Earning her associate’s degree from Southwestern and a bachelor’s from Southern Oregon University while raising three children with husband Tom, Deb exemplifies the meaning of “lifelong learner.”

 On the local level, Deb has been a member of her local chapter for many years serving as President-Elect, President and Past President.
 She attended OILD in 2006 and states that the networking alone was invaluable.
 As for her positions on the Oregon AAWCC Board, she shared that she was “always excited for the opportunity to work with such brilliant women and to assist in bringing development opportunities to others around the state.”
 Deb has served as the VP of Records since 2013 and accepted the President-Elect position in January 2017.